The hard-core model on planar lattices: the disk-packing problem and high-density phases: Dominance, extreme Gibbs distributions

 \section{Dominance, extreme Gibbs distributions}

-{\bf 5.1.} If for a given $D$, the number $K$ of PGS-equivalence classes equals 1, the number of EGDs $\sharp \cE (D, \mathbb{W})$ equals the number of PGSs $\sharp \cP (D, \mathbb{W})$.
-When $K>1$, i.e., there are multiple PGS-equivalence classes, not all PGS-classes generate EGDs, only the dominant ones.
-The dominant classes are those which maximize a `truncated free energy' for the ensemble of small contours; cf. \cite{Z}.
+{\bf 5.1.} If for a given $D$, the number $\sharp \cE (D, \mathbb{W})$ of PGS-equivalence classes equals 1, then for $u$ large enough the number of EGDs equals the number $\sharp \cP (D, \mathbb{W})$ of PGSs.
+When the number of PGS-equivalence classes $K$ is greater than $1$, i.e., there are multiple PGS-equivalence classes, not all PGS-classes generate EGDs.
+In a sense, it is an expected behavior since an absence of explicit symmetry between the representatives of different PGS-equivalence classes results in different sets of their perturbations (contours).
+The PGSs generating EGDs are referred to as stable/dominant ones.
+The dominant classes are those which minimize a `truncated free energy' for the ensemble of small contours; cf. \cite{Z1}.
+Observe that typically in the P-S theory the statistical weight of a contour decreases exponentially with the size of the contour.
+Accordingly, the contours can be listed in the decreasing order of their statistical weights; geometrically smaller contours appear earlier in the list.
+A truncated free energy emerges when we discard the contours whose statistical weight is lower than a given threshold value.